ThomasWSnider/contact-list/readme.md

 ### Requirements

 #### Visualization
-- The add contact form can be shown or hidden when necessary
-- Contacts marked as Emergency Contact must be easily distiguished
-- A custom Google Font must be added
+X- The add contact form can be shown or hidden when necessary X- Contacts marked as Emergency Contact must be easily distiguished X- A custom Google Font must be added
 - Contacts are visible when the page reloads

 #### Functionality